SIBarcodeNetwork/ReadtheDocsMaster/Docs/sequence_qc_v2.rst

 To BLAST the consensus of a single assembly, it is quickest to highlight and copy the consensus sequence from Geneious Prime and enter it into the online BLAST search page on the NCBI website (see http://blast.ncbi.nlm.nih.gov/Blast.cgi).

 Geneious Prime also provides the ability to BLAST a single or several sequences at a time from within the program itself, but is more time consuming.
 It is recommended to only BLAST small batches of 15 or less sequences when using this below method.
-To BLAST entire sequence datasets at once, see the (LINK to BLAST SOP) instructions to BLAST through the Biocode Plugin or within the Smithsonian High Compyting Cluster "Hydra".
+To BLAST entire sequence datasets at once, see the (LINK to BLAST SOP) instructions to BLAST through the Biocode Plugin or within the Smithsonian Institution High Performance Cluster (SI/HPC) "Hydra".

 To use BLAST small batches of assemblies, follow these directions:

-* Select assemblies to be compared to the NCBI public DNA sequence database and click on the "BLAST" button in the Geneious Prime Toolbar.
+Select assemblies to be compared to the NCBI public DNA sequence database and click on the "BLAST" button in the Geneious Prime Toolbar.

 .. figure:: /images/BLAST_button.png
   :align: center

-* The "BLAST" window appears and has multiple options for consensus, GenBank database, program etc. The selections in the image below are defaults, however, look into the various options and decide what works best for the user's dataset.
+The *BLAST* window appears and has multiple options for consensus, GenBank database, program etc. The selections in the image below are defaults, however, look into the various options and decide what works best for the user's dataset.

 .. figure:: /images/BLAST_window.png
   :align: center

-* The consensus options allows the user to choose how the program will call the consensus sequence of each assembly.
+The consensus options allows the user to choose how the program will call the consensus sequence of each assembly.

 .. figure:: /images/BLAST_consensus_options.png
   :align: center

-* Once selections have been made, click "Search" button in the "BLAST" window.
+Once selections have been made, click "Search" button in the *BLAST* window.

-* The search progress appears in the Document Window.
-If this is too slow, there is a need to exit the search for whatever reason, click on the "Stop" button in the top left of the Document Window.
+The search progress appears in the Document Table.
+If this is too slow, there is a need to exit the search for whatever reason, click on the "Stop" button in the top left of the Document Table.

-* Once complete, the results are saved in a subfolder (folder name ends with "- (nr_nt) blastn") within the folder containing the query sequence(s).
+Once complete, the results are saved in a subfolder (folder name ends with "- (nr_nt) blastn") within the folder containing the query sequence(s).
 If a batch search was done, there will be further subfolders containing BLAST results for each of the sequences.

-* In the results folder the BLAST results are displayed in the "Hit Table" tab.
+In the results folder the BLAST results are displayed in the "Hit Table" tab.
 Various information is included e.g. Hit Accession number, Query coverage, % Pairwise Identity, etc. Click on the manage columns icon found in the upper right of the table to choose what is displayed.
 Further information is found in the other tabs of the folder (Query Centric View, Annotations, Distances, Info).

 .. figure:: /images/BLAST_hit_table.png
   :align: center

-* To get more information about the individual BLAST hits, select one of the hits and the information about that sequence appears in the Document Viewer.
+To get more information about the individual BLAST hits, select one of the hits and the information about that sequence appears in the Document Viewer.
 Any of the columns can be sorted, rearranged, or resized.